 Another way to keep your dog’s dental health in check is to give your pet fresh water each day.
 Make sure that you clean his or her bowl daily as well to prevent harmful bacteria from developing on the doggy dish.
 It is also a good idea to offer kibble and dental treats.
 Treats such as these can reduce the tartar buildup that leads to gum disease.
 Still another way to freshen up your doggy’s breath is to add a bit of mint to his or her food.
 This type of herb is safe for a dog to ingest.

 If you want to schedule a dental cleaning and checkup, you can easily do so by contacting Aztec Animal Hospital at 8140 E. McDowell Road in Scottsdale, Arizona.
-Contact the practice today by calling 480-945-6800.
+Contact the practice.
 You can connect with them on Facebook for more updates!